UtkovA/MyRepository/README.md

 <h3> :computer: Virtual environment, Docker and Postman </h3>

 The next steps was about virtual connection and setting up prediction model not on local server:
-1. To create "virtual machine" using Yandex.Cloud
+6. To create "virtual machine" using Yandex.Cloud
-2. To create Flask project
+7. To create Flask project and pickle files with the model and scalers
-3. To connect Flask project with github repository
+8. To connect Flask project with github repository
-4. To run code on remote machine\
+9. To run code on remote machine\
 To do it we specified a port in a script <app.py> which is running on our virtual machine and open the port:
 ```
 if __name__ == '__main__':